pulumi/pulumi-hugo/themes/default/content/blog/exploring-circular-dependencies/index.md

 pongName.set(pong.name);
 ```

-Deployments should always match the preview, but when triggering the re-deployment, we’re making a change that wasn’t in the preview.
+The first deployment will match the preview, but when triggering the re-deployment, we’re making a change that wasn’t in the first preview.
 This action could also result in a never-ending loop where every deployment makes another change to the state and triggers another deployment.
 So let’s explore a different option that might not have this issue.

 ## Option 2: Refs